Peugeot 508 hatchback - MPG, running costs & CO2

 Peugeot 508 MPG & CO2

 Those who cover more than around 12,000 miles per year might be best served by the 508's diesel engine.
 Economy figures impress, with up to 62mpg possible for the 1.5-litre BlueHDi 130 diesel with the eight-speed automatic gearbox.
 Because the engine is compliant with the latest emissions regulations, this model doesn’t incur the 4% company-car tax surcharge like some diesels do, so Benefit-in-Kind is reasonable.

 In the petrol camp, the PureTech 130 is said to return up to 49mpg, which would have been impressive even for a diesel a few years ago.
-If you want more power, the PureTech 180’s 44mpg figure – along with the 42.2mpg claimed for the range-topping PureTech 225 – is impressive for a car with such a strong turn of speed.
+If you want more power, the PureTech 180’s 44mpg figure – along with the 42.2mpg claimed for the range-topping PureTech 225 – is very respectable for a car with such a strong turn of speed.

 Officially, the 508 Hybrid can manage between 166.2mpg and 235.4mpg, but its real-world economy will depend entirely on how often you can charge the battery.
 Do so and you'll be able to make use of its 39-mile driving range at speeds of up to 84mph.
-Perhaps most importantly, its official 29g/km CO2 emissions figure means it qualifies for the lowest BiK payments of any version, costing company-car drivers in the 40% tax bracket virtually half as much each year as the 1.5-litre BlueHDi diesel.
+Perhaps most importantly, its official 29g/km CO2 emissions figure means it qualifies for the lowest BiK payments of any version, costing company-car drivers less than half as much each year as the 1.5-litre BlueHDi diesel.
 It's also exempt from the London Congestion Charge.

 The 11.8kWh battery pack takes under two hours to charge using a 7kW home wallbox, but it's worth noting that the 7kW on-board charger is a £300 option.
 Without this the 508 PHEV will charge at a rate of 3.7kW.
 This is unlikely to be an issue if you plan to charge at home overnight, but will make a difference if you aim to top-up at public chargepoints.

-Most versions of the Peugeot 508 sit comfortably below the £40,000 mark, so won't cost more than £150 for annual road tax.
+Most versions of the Peugeot 508 sit comfortably below the £40,000 mark, so won't cost more than the standard rate for annual road tax.
 Those that surpass the threshold will cost almost £500 a year in the first five renewal years.

 The Association of British Insurers (ABI) has published official ratings for the latest Peugeot 508, with the entry-level BlueHDi 130 sitting in groups 22-24.
 The range-topping BlueTech 225 models sit in group 34 out of 50.